AdobeDocs/pass.en/help/authentication/integration-guide-programmers/features-standard/sso-access/partner-sso/apple-sso/apple-sso-cookbook-rest-api-v2.md

    >[!IMPORTANT]
    >
+   > The streaming application must prompt the user to complete the logout process at the partner level, as specified by the `actionName` and `actionType` attributes, when the removed user profile type is "appleSSO".

+   >[!IMPORTANT]
+   >
    > Refer to the [Initiate logout for specific mvpd](/help/authentication/integration-guide-programmers/rest-apis/rest-api-v2/apis/logout-apis/rest-api-v2-logout-apis-initiate-logout-for-specific-mvpd.md#response) API documentation for details on the information provided in a logout response.
    >
    > <br/>